BIO-DIKU/SeqScan/README.md

 ### Overlap

-Using the `-o/--overlap` option causes seqscan to output all overlapping matches.
+Using the `-o/--overlap` option causes SeqScan to output all overlapping matches.

 Imagine a FASTA file with the following entry: